docker-mailserver/docker-mailserver/docs/content/config/advanced/kubernetes.md

         This approach only works when:

         1. You can dedicate a **publicly routable IP** address to the DMS configured `Service` (_e.g. with a load balancer like [MetalLB][metallb-web]_).
-        2. The publicly routable IP is required to be dedicated to allow your mail server to have matching `A` and `PTR` records (_which other mail servers will use to verify trust when they receive mail sent from your DMS instance_).
+        2. The IP must be dedicated to allow your mail server to have matching `A` and `PTR` records (_which other mail servers will use to verify trust when they receive mail sent from your DMS instance_).

     In this setup, you configure a load balancer to give the DMS configured `Service` a dedicated, publicly routable IP address.